A

 Cash Flow Forecast (CFF)

-A projection of the cash flows, in and out, over a fiscal period of projection, to determine net cash balances at particular points in time.
+The Cash Flow Forecast is a projection of the cash flows, in and out, over a fiscal period of projection, to determine net cash balances at particular points in time.
 This identifies either the need for additional cash infusions or the opportunity to use excess cash elsewhere.

 Cash Flow Statement